seraphya/Planets/planets.md

 # Planets

-1. What colour is Uranus and why?
+1. What colour is Uranus?

-   Answer: pale blue
+   Answer:

 2. Why was Pluto demoted from being a planet?